 The Lord of the Dance said, “It is the end.‘I’m too long in the tooth.
 I feel ready to go.
 I feel happy to go, happy to let some other really talented, hard-working guys take my place. ["Lord Of The Dance" cast members] James Keegan, James Breen, Matt Smith and Lewis Childs are all great, great dancers who deserve to take over from me.”

-He recently told the Review Journal, “I’ve got some terrific talent coming up now.
+He told the Review Journal, “I’ve got some terrific talent coming up now.

 “I’m so happy with the young lads that are taking over the lead roles … they’re just remarkable.
 Every one of them.
 One is as good as the other one.
 They’re just dynamite.
 The audiences are going crazy for them; the women love them.”

 Flatley’s career has certainly changed the landscape of the world of Irish dance.
-In a recent article with the Las Vegas magazine he was asked what his legacy will be.
+In an article in the Las Vegas magazine, he was asked what his legacy will be.
 He said, “We’ve taken this form of dance to the world stage.
 Over the years, I’ve changed the form of Irish dance by using the upper body, using the arms, facial expressions.
 I’ve accelerated the footwork, I’ve syncopated all the rhythm patterns, and we began to tell stories.

 “We’ve sold out every big arena in every major city in every country in the world, and that’s a lot to be proud of.
 My personal point of view is my success has been in the fact that I’ve been able to bring so many young stars into the spotlight.
 For 20 years, I’ve kept thousands of young dancers working and traveling the world doing what they’ve done.